gregd72002/CameraStreamer/README.md

 RUN
 ==============
+on RPi copy camera_streamer.sh into /usr/local/bin/
-run camera_server; by default it will listen on port 1035 run android RPiCameraStreamer app and adjust options (RPi IP address and port)
+on RPi run camera_server; by default it will listen on port 1035 on Android run RPiCameraStreamer app and adjust options (RPi IP address and port)

 TODO